 Fresh negotiations are again underway between the U.S. and China to try to resolve the deepening trade conflict between the world’s two greatest economies.
-Prospects of a comprehensive deal are no nearer, however, because the fundamental conceptions of the two sides are so far apart.
-U.S. pressure has tended to confirm Chinese leaders’ urgency for more autonomous national development, making it even less likely that China will concede on issues like reducing government subsidies for high-tech development, as once touted in the Made in China 2025 plan.
-Continuing U.S. threats of trade and investment constriction make economic decoupling more likely, not less.
+Prospects for a comprehensive deal are no nearer, however, because the fundamental conceptions of the two sides are so far apart.
+U.S. pressure has tended to confirm Chinese leaders’ sense of urgency for more autonomous national development, making it even less likely that China will concede on issues like reducing government subsidies for high-tech development, as once touted in the Made in China 2025 plan.
+Continuing threats of trade and investment constrictions by the United States make economic decoupling more likely, not less.

-Furthermore, Chinese leaders know time is on their side.
-As the U.S. election year approaches and there is more and more talk of a trade-induced financial crash, President Trump alternates between pushing harder with further tariff increases, and backing off when the Wall Street reaction is strongly negative.
+Further, Chinese leaders know that time is on their side.
+As the U.S. election year approaches and more talk is heard of a trade-induced financial crash, U.S. President Donald Trump alternates between pushing harder with further tariff increases and backing off when Wall Street’s reaction is strongly negative.
 Trump’s reelection prospects are already looking dodgy in a relatively good economy.
-If a recession and financial crash hits during the coming year, his reelection prospects vanish.
+If a recession and financial crash hits during the coming year, his prospects vanish.
 China knows this too.

 Influential Democratic donor George Soros threw down the gauntlet to Trump recently, signaling that the demonization of China has advanced so far that Trump will be attacked as “soft on China” if he cuts a trade deal little better than what he rejected several times already.
 Trump himself has raised expectations of a comprehensive deal with China to such heights that it is difficult for him to now cut his losses and compromise.
 He cannot accept whatever China could reasonably offer.